 Students transferring to Florida Memorial University from another college or university are admitted on the basis of credits and grade point average earned in course work at the collegiate level.
 Students must have earned a minimum cumulative grade point average of 2.0 in collegiate course work.
-Transfer applicants who possess the Associate of Arts (AA) degree from a Florida State College or University will be accepted as juniors with a minimum of 60 credits, with the understanding that some prerequisite work may be required to fulfill degree requirements in their major at Florida Memorial University, and that additional general education courses may be required, as described below.
+Transfer applicants who possess the Associate of Arts (AA) degree from a Florida State College or University will be accepted as juniors with a minimum of 60 credits, with the understanding that some prerequisite work may be required to fulfill degree requirements in their major at Florida Memorial University.
 Courses with a grade of "D" will transfer, except in English and mathematics.
 Course work for all students who enroll without the AA degree will be evaluated on a course-by-course basis.
 Students are advised to consult the ICUF Transfer Manual for specific requirements for each major. www.fldoe.org